t0123456789/mp/README.md

 After doing this you can play the game without being online.
 You will need access to the your download machine's file system, a way to open zip files and a web browser.
-You can also edit your copy to create and test your own version of this game.
+You can edit your copy to create and test your own version of this game.

 Download the files for this game from github:
 	https://github.com/t0123456789/mp